-Gives a general introduction on Appeon Workspace and provides detailed instructions on how to use the app.
+Gives a general introduction on Appeon Workspace and provides detailed instructions on how to use it.

-• Appeon Server Configuration Guide:
+Appeon Server Configuration Guide:

-Provides instructions on how to configure Appeon Server Monitor, establish connections between Appeon Servers and database servers, and configure AEM for maintaining Appeon Server and Appeon deployed applications.
+Provides instructions on how to configure Appeon Server Monitor, establish connections between Appeon Servers and database servers, and configure AEM for maintaining Appeon Server and the deployed applications.